 By familiarising yourself with these words and their meanings, you will enhance your comprehension skills and be better equipped to handle the challenges of the IELTS Listening test.
 Remember to practice using them in context to strengthen your overall language proficiency.

-Part 2: A monologue, speech, or talk - Vocabulary words for IELTS Listening
+Part 2: A monologue, speech, or talk - Vocabulary for IELTS Listening

 In Part 2 of the IELTS Listening test, a monologue will be presented to you, which is situated in an everyday context.
 It could be a speech discussing local amenities, providing a description of a recreational centre’s layout, or detailing the rooms within a specific building.
 Various question types will be encountered in this section, and some questions may involve the use of maps.
 Therefore, it would be beneficial to familiarise yourself with relevant vocabulary.